Posted on February 15, 2014

 Ms. Anglin succeeds Janet Adams Fearon, who died last month.
 Ms. Fearon was the Foundation’s founding Executive Director, serving from 1979 through 2007, and served thirty-four years as a charter Trustee.

 The Newcombe Foundation has awarded grants totaling $58.6 million since 1981, primarily for student scholarships at one hundred colleges and universities.
-It also funds the prestigious Charlotte W. Newcombe Doctoral Dissertation Fellowships program administered by the Woodrow Wilson National Fellowship Foundation.
+It also funds the prestigious Charlotte W. Newcombe Doctoral Dissertation Fellowships program administered by the Institute for Citizens & Scholars.
 In thirty-two years of program operation, students have received over 36,000 Newcombe Scholarships and 1,100 Newcombe Fellowships.
 At last report, Newcombe-endowed scholarship funds at sixty universities and colleges had a combined market value of $16.5 million.